 Hypothesis 2.
 As noted above, 27% of respondents in Study 1 indicated there was some chance (i.e., likely or very likely) the software they recently installed could have infected or compromised other software on their computer, whereas 21% it was not at all likely or unlikely that the software would damage other software.
 On the other hand, a significantly ( $\alpha$ =.001) lower percent (10%) said there was a risk (i.e., likely or very likely) when installing the software in the simulation in Study 2.
 This difference more than likely reflects familiarity with the particular, well-known software used in the simulation.
 However, there is no significant difference in the amount of the TOS agreement read and the perceived likelihood of damage to the computer or other software.
-Also, there is no significant difference in the time spent reading the TOS agreement when installing the last software or when installing the software in the simulation and the perceived likelihood of damage to other software on the computer.
+Also, there is no significant difference in the simulation and the perceived likelihood of damage to other software or when installing the software in the software in the simulation and the perceived likelihood of damage to other software or the computer.
 Therefore, Hypothesis 2 that the amount of time reading TOS agreements is proportional to the perceived risk of the software to other software on the computer is not accepted.